Pre-arrival Information - Spring 2019

 as a possible alternative.
 All students are required to arrive and move into their dormitories between 10am and 5pm

 .
-Further information (dormitory name, room number, access, maps, etc.) will be sent by e-mail at the end of August.
+Further information (dormitory name, room number, access, maps, etc.) will be sent by e-mail at the early March

 ), register the following details at the itinerary registration form.